The bottom line

 - Cost: $0.00 forever.

-The Creator plan is good for amateurs and beginners who are just getting into video editing, but pros will find themselves needing more.
+The Creator plan is a great option for amateurs and beginners who are just getting into video editing, but pros will find themselves needing more.
 With this plan, you get advanced image and video editing tools.
-The premium customer support you get includes an expansive FAQ section and priority ticket handling when you send a message to the team.
+The premium customer support you receive includes an expansive FAQ section as well as priority ticket handling when reaching out to the team.

 - Software: HitFilm Creator, Imerge Creator, unlimited exports of up to 4K UHD videos.